Methodology

 How to cross-check

-Public numbers will stay checkable: a synced follower count can be compared against the creator's live profile on the platform itself, and every synced label will carry its last-synced timestamp.
+Public numbers stay checkable: compare a synced follower count against the creator's live profile on the platform itself.
+Every synced label carries its last-synced timestamp.
 If a number matters to your decision, check the timestamp first.

 The creator can hide this number.
 They cannot edit it.